Rajesh Khanna: Career downfall (1976–1978)

-Comeback, and further works as a lead (1983–1991)
+Career after downfall period (1979–1991)

-The next year, he had four releases, out of which, Ramanand Sagar's romantic drama film Prem Bandhan, Muqabla, Amardeep, proved to be a successful venture, but Naya Bakra and Janta Hawaldar were commercial failures.
+The next year, he had four releases, out of which, Ramanand Sagar's romantic drama film Prem Bandhan, Muqabla, Amardeep, proved to be a moderately successful venture, but Naya Bakra and Janta Hawaldar were commercial failures.
 In 1979, Khanna appeared alongside Shabana Azmi and Vinod Mehra in the romantic drama Amar Deep.
 The film opened to positive response from critics and emerged a hit at the box office thus ending his dry run and also proving to be one of the highest-grossing films of that year.

 He began the 1980s with Bharathiraja's psychological thriller Red Rose.
 A remake of blockbuster Tamil film Sigappu Rojakkal, the film couldn't repeat the success of original and flopped commercially.
 His next release was Esmayeel Shroff's family drama Thodisi Bewafaii opposite Shabana Azmi.
 It performed well at the box office and proved to be a hit with Khanna receiving his 12th nomination in the Filmfare Award for Best Actor category and Kishore Kumar winning Filmfare Award for Best Male Playback Singer for the song "Hazaar Rahen Mud Ke Dekhin".
 His other releases of the year were - Anil Ganguly's drama film Aanchal, Danny Denzongpa's horror thriller Phir Wahi Raat and K. Bapaiah's romantic drama Bandish.
 While Phir Wahi Raat and Bandish were super-hits, Aanchal was a major commercial success.
 In 1981, he co-starred alongside Raaj Kumar, Vinod Khanna, Hema Malini and Priya Rajvansh in Chetan Anand's reincarnation drama Kudrat.
 In spite of presence of some of the biggest stars of that time and its soundtrack being one of the best-selling Hindi film albums of the 1980s, Kudrat was proved to be a superhit.
 Khanna's next release, Dard again with Malini and Dhanwan opposite Reena Roy were hits.
 His final release of the year, Shomu Mukherjee's Fiffty Fiffty co-starring Tina Munim also performed moderately well.
 In 1982, Khanna starred in three big budget multi-starrers, Vijay Anand's Rajput, Umesh Mehra's Ashanti, Sultan Ahmed's Dharam Kanta, all three of which emerged box office successes.
 He also played a brief role in the superhit dance film Disco Dancer.
 The Disco Dancer soundtrack was popular worldwide, particularly in India, the Soviet Union, and China.
 It went Platinum in India, equivalent to 1 million sales, and received a Gold Award in China.
 One of the song from film, "Goron Ki Na Kalon Ki" sung by Suresh Wadkar and filmed on Khanna went on to become a chartbuster.